Brunox117/punto-de-venta-web/README.md

 # Punto de venta web

-## Commands for intalling and running the project
+## Commands for installing and running the project
 ```
 yarn install
 yarn dev